dolphindb/api-java/README.md

 |isBusy()|Judge if the current session is busy|
 |close()|Close the current session|

+For the real-world applications, users can refer to the [example directory](https://github.com/dolphindb/api-java/tree/master/example).

 ### 2. Establish a DolphinDB connection

 The Java API connects to the DolphinDB server via TCP/IP protocol.
 In the following example, we connect to a local DolphinDB server with port number 8848: